Effects of Hurricane Sandy in New York: Airports and airlines

-Delta Air Lines cancelled all flights out of LaGuardia Airport through October 30 at 8 p.m.
+Delta Air Lines canceled all flights out of LaGuardia Airport through October 30 at 8 p.m.
 EDT.
 The three major airports serving New York City, JFK, LaGuardia, and Newark, were closed as of 8 p.m. on October 29.
 More than 8,000 flights were canceled by 4 p.m.
 EDT for the day of October 30.
-LaGuardia and Newark had a total of 2,400 cancelled flights.
+LaGuardia and Newark had a total of 2,400 canceled flights.
 As of early morning October 31, nearly 3,000 flights were canceled, but JFK and Newark airports began handling flights after 7 a.m.
 LaGuardia Airport reopened November 1 at 7:00 a.m.

 Events

-New York's Village Halloween Parade, held annually on October 31, was cancelled due to blackout conditions in Greenwich Village.
-A similar parade in the Park Slope neighborhood of Brooklyn, New York was also cancelled for that same reason.
+New York's Village Halloween Parade, held annually on October 31, was canceled due to blackout conditions in Greenwich Village.
+A similar parade in the Park Slope neighborhood of Brooklyn, New York was also canceled for that same reason.

-After many complaints that running the New York City Marathon through affected areas would seem insensitive and would put further pressure on police and other service workers who would be better deployed in the recovery efforts, Mayor Bloomberg announced late afternoon November 2 that the race had been cancelled.
+After many complaints that running the New York City Marathon through affected areas would seem insensitive and would put further pressure on police and other service workers who would be better deployed in the recovery efforts, Mayor Bloomberg announced late afternoon November 2 that the race had been canceled.
 The event was to take place on Sunday, November 4.
 Marathon officials said that it would not be rescheduled.

 The opening game at the Barclays Center between the National Basketball Association's Brooklyn Nets and New York Knicks originally scheduled to take place on November 1 was rescheduled for November 26.

 The soccer game between the New York Red Bulls and D.C.
 United in the 2012 Major League Soccer playoffs, scheduled for November 3, was moved to November 7, due to a power outage at Red Bull Arena in New Jersey.